arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 !!! warning

-    Users can use conda after using any of the modules mentioned above.
-However, please note that in future, the `Anaconda` module may be removed as Anaconda is no longer free for non-profit academic research use at institutions with more than 200 employees.
-While we have not recived any offical communication from Ananconda yet, please use `Miniforge3` module instead of Anaconda.
-You don't need to reinstall or recreate any environmnt if you already created Conda environment with Anaconda.
-Just load Miniforge3 and the remaining steps are same.
+    Users can use Conda after loading any of the modules mentioned above.
+However, please note that the Anaconda module may be removed in the future, as Anaconda is no longer free for non-profit academic research at institutions with more than 200 employees.
+While we have not received any official communication from Anaconda yet, please use the Miniforge3 module instead of Anaconda.
+You do not need to reinstall or recreate any environment if you have already created a Conda environment with Anaconda.
+Simply load Miniforge3, and the remaining steps are the same.

 ## Create and Activate a Conda Virtual Environment